newst4rt/Lyrify/CONTRIBUTING.md

 ## Documentation

 The documentation for Lyrify currently exist in the [README](README.md).
 Feel free to add, replace or delete text as you think is right. <br><br>Generally, PRs without an open Issue will be mostly accepted except for major changes that need to be discussed at first.
 If your PR get rejected, please don't be discouraged – there may be some reasons for it.
-You're welcom to open an issue so we can get in touch and discuss about your changes.
+You're welcome to open an issue so we can get in touch and discuss about your changes.

 ## Final Notes